Help Index / Command and Control Screens /

 Production

-To conquer the universe, you need to produce more units to stock your fleets and defend your worlds.
+To conquer the universe, you need to produce more units to enlarge your fleets and defend your worlds.
 The Production section helps you keep tabs on what's finished, what's in production, and what's in the queue.
 Click New Order to place new orders or to access the Design License page.

 Production Section.